• Skip to primary navigation

 Friends and family support this quest of mine, and I am forever grateful to all who continue to share their recipes with me.

-I had the privilege of working with so many exceptional individuals that love food.
+I had the privilege of working with many exceptional individuals who love food.
 There is a fantastic culture of sharing recipes and I have learned so much from my co-workers.
-It was Maria, one of my colleagues, that shared this recipe with me.
+Maria, one of my colleagues, shared this recipe with me.

 I did not have beginner’s luck with this recipe.
-Heck, it wasn’t until trial run number four that I was beginning to get the results I was looking for.
+Heck, it wasn’t until trial run number four that I began to get the results I sought.
 The only reason I didn’t give up was that I knew how delicious they tasted!
-I hope that you get perfect cookies the first time you try this recipe.
+I hope you get perfect cookies the first time you try this recipe.

 If you like chewy almond cookies, you are going to love these!